pburlot/Toll_Parking_Library/README.md

 # Next
+* Improve parking policy logic to be more dynamic
 * Improve unit testing of the code
 * Add unit testing for the controller
-* Add comment in the code
+* Add comments in the code